Honeyguide: Breeding

-The breeding behavior of eight species in Indicator and Prodotiscus is known.
+The breeding behaviour of eight species in Indicator and Prodotiscus is known.
 They are all brood parasites that lay one egg in a nest of another species, laying eggs in series of about five during a period of 5–7 days.
-Most favor hole-nesting species, often the related barbets and woodpeckers, but Prodotiscus parasitizes cup-nesters such as white-eyes and warblers.
+Most favour hole-nesting species, often the related barbets and woodpeckers, but Prodotiscus parasitise cup-nesters such as white-eyes and warblers.
 Honeyguide nestlings have been known to physically eject their hosts' chicks from the nests and they have needle-sharp hooks on their beaks with which they puncture the hosts' eggs or kill the nestlings.

 African honeyguide birds are known to lay their eggs in underground nests of other bee-eating bird species.
-The honeyguide chicks kill the hatchlings of the host using their needle-sharp beaks just after hatching, much as cuckoo hatchlings do.
+The honeyguide chicks kill the hatchlings of the host using their needle-sharp beaks just after hatching (unlike cuckoo hatchlings, which push the host young out of the nest).
 The honeyguide mother ensures her chick hatches first by internally incubating the egg for an extra day before laying it, so that it has a head start in development compared to the hosts' offspring.